Treadmills are, and always will be, a staple form of cardio in most people’s health and fitness plans.

 It gives you the option to choose from dozens of real-time streamed workouts and literally thousands more from a library back catalogue, whenever you want them, without having to spend time sitting in traffic, getting changed, or showering at the gym.
 This doesn’t sound like much, but it can save you hours of time per month.
 What could you do with another ten or twenty hours a month?
 Spend it with your family?
 Start a side hustle?

-Better still, every single ProForm treadmill comes with a 1-year subscription to iFit, so you can try the service before having to pay a penny.
+Better still, every single ProForm treadmill comes with a 1-month subscription to iFit, so you can try the service before having to pay a penny.

 Are proform treadmills good quality?